-Her professional background also includes experience in an Italian luxury fashion firm in Rome from 1996 to 1998 and a continuing research interest in advertising, food, and visual culture.
+Her professional background also includes experience in an Italian luxury fashion firm in Rome in the 1990s and a continuing research interest in food, advertising, and visual culture.

 Dr. Faedda is also Adjunct Assistant Professor in the Department of Italian, where she teaches courses on contemporary Italy.